-Berlin Gamesweek offered many exciting events during a week full of playful and business oriented activities.
+Berlin Gamesweek offered many exciting events during a week full of playful and business-oriented activities.
 Apart from the stellar event platform Amaze Festival (see here), VR was not in the focus.
-Traditional Gameweek components had few offers for VR enthousiasts.
-Associated events like TwitchCon and eSport Summit draw a lot of attention as epiphenomenons related more to the media than to the gaming industry.
+Traditional Gameweek components had few offers for VR enthusiasts.
+Associated events like TwitchCon and eSport Summit draw a lot of attention as epiphenomenon related more to the media than to the gaming industry.
 The core game industry was looking out for other types of associations in upcoming funding areas, all overmuch familiar to us.

 Quo Vadis: aurum et argentum